-- 12.5 OTHER ADVERSE EFFECTS: This product is not expected to have any ozone depletion potential. - 12.6 ENDOCRINE DISRUPTING PROPERTIES: No component has shown or is known to cause endocrine disrupting properties. - 12.7 ENVIRONMENTAL EXPOSURE CONTROLS: Controls should be engineered to prevent release to the environment, including procedures to prevent spills, atmospheric release and release to waterways.
+- 12.5 OTHER ADVERSE EFFECTS: This product is not expected to have any ozone depletion potential. - 12.6 ENVIRONMENTAL EXPOSURE CONTROLS: Controls should be engineered to prevent release to the environment, including procedures to prevent spills, atmospheric release and release to waterways.